Why Specialty Coffee Fits the Subscription Model

 Old Salt’s Subscription Strategy

-Old Salt does not just sell coffee on repeat.
-They sell a Coffee of the Month experience — a new discovery every delivery, wrapped in a brand identity that subscribers want to be part of.
+Old Salt does not sell coffee on repeat.
+They sell a Coffee of the Month - a new discovery every delivery, wrapped in an identity subscribers want to join.

 2. Brand identity as a retention lever.
-The nautical theme is not just packaging — it is an identity.
-Captain’s Reserve Kona, maritime sticker packs, anchor-themed merch — subscribers are not just buying coffee.
-They are joining the crew.
-That sense of belonging is far harder to cancel than a commodity subscription.
+The nautical theme is not packaging, it is an identity.
+Captain’s Reserve Kona, maritime stickers, anchor-themed merch: subscribers are joining a crew, and a crew is harder to cancel.

 What Makes It Work

-Prepaid annual plans reduce churn to near zero.
-Once a customer commits to 12 months, the subscription is locked in.
-There is no monthly decision point where they might cancel.
-This also improves cash flow dramatically.
+- Prepaid annual plans reduce churn to near zero.
+Once a customer commits to 12 months there is no monthly decision point to cancel at.
+Cash flow improves too.

-Gifting drives acquisition.
-An annual Coffee of the Month plan is one of the most popular gift formats in specialty coffee.
-Every gift subscription is a new customer who may convert to a self-purchased plan when the gift period ends.
+- Gifting drives acquisition.
+An annual Coffee of the Month plan is a common gift in specialty coffee, and every gift is a new customer who may renew for themselves.

 Key Takeaways